peteketcham/peteketcham.github.io/content/blog/migration.md

 ## Datacenter Migration

-At my previous employer (referred to as HC), their growth into new businesses has traditionally been through acquisition of other companies.
+At a previous employer, their growth into new businesses had traditionally been through acquisition of other companies.
 My team was responsible for supporting the production and QA environments for applications servicing the accounting and tax markets.
 Typically, our role would involve onboarding,